yingweiwo

 Toxicity/Toxicokinetics

-Zearalenone has been tested for genotoxicity in a variety of test systems; the results were negative, except for the induction of chromosomal aberrations after exposure of mammalian cells in vitro to very high concentrations.
-Hepatocellular adenomas and pituitary tumours were observed in carcinogenicity studies in mice, but only at doses greatly in excess of the concentrations that have hormonal effects, i.e. ≥ 8-9 mg/kg bw/d.
-The Committee concluded that these tumours were due to the estrogenic effects of zearalenone and that the safety of zearalenone could be evaluated on the basis of the dose that had no hormonal effect in pigs, the most sensitive species.
-Using a safety factor of about 100, the Committee established a PMTDI for zearalenone of 0.5 µg/kg bw/d, based on the NOEL of 40 µg/kg bw/d in the 15-day study in pigs.
-The Committee also considered the LOEL of 200 µg/kg bw per day in this study and the previously established ADI of 0-0.5 µg/kg bw for the metabolite alpha-zearalanol, evaluated as a veterinary drug.
-The Committee recommended that the total intake of zearalenone and its metabolites (including alpha-zearalanol) should not exceed this value.
+Zearalenone has been tested for genotoxicity in various experimental systems; all results were negative, with chromosomal aberrations observed only after exposure to very high concentrations in mammalian cells in vitro.
+Hepatocellular adenomas and pituitary tumors were observed in mouse carcinogenicity studies, but only at doses significantly above the hormonal effect concentration (i.e., ≥8–9 mg/kg bw/d).
+The committee concluded that these tumors were caused by the estrogenic effect of zearalenone and that the safety of zearalenone could be assessed based on doses that do not produce a hormonal effect in the most sensitive animal—pigs.
+Based on the no-observed-effect level (NOEL) of 40 µg/kg bw/d in a 15-day study in pigs, the committee determined the permissible tolerable daily intake (PMTDI) of zearalenone to be 0.5 µg/kg bw/d using a safety factor of approximately 100.
+The Committee also considered the lowest observed adverse event level (LOEL) of 200 µg/kg body weight/day in this study and the previously established acceptable daily intake (ADI) of 0–0.5 µg/kg body weight for the metabolite α-zearalenone (assessed as a veterinary drug).
+The Committee recommends that the total intake of zearalenone and its metabolites (including α-zearalenone) should not exceed this value.

-Toxic Pneumonitis - Inflammation of the lungs induced by inhalation of metal fumes or toxic gases and vapors.
+Toxic Pneumonia—Lung inflammation caused by inhalation of metallic fumes or toxic gases and vapors.

 References